Introduction

 When the content was relatively small, my main approach was to keep it on my laptop, which has a good set of hourly (Time Machine), and weekly (SuperDuper!) backups (including an off-site rotation).
 Plus maybe another copy or two by hand onto a couple of Linux servers in different locations.
 But as the content grows -- both in disk space consumed, and quantity of files -- that becomes increasingly difficult to manage.

-is an extension to
+git-annex is an extension to

-version control system, which allows
+the git version control system, which allows

 it to track "large" files -- larger than you would want to keep